mdmtk/docs/edge/source/guide/csp/wifi.md

 Parm name: ProtectPassword

-Description: when selected will encrypt the password.
+Description:
+>A Password is an authentication credential that is used to prove the authenticity of an Identity and therefore, is only used when the Security Mode is "Enterprise".
+All Authentication types require a Password except EAP-TLS, which uses a client certificate instead of a Password.

+>In most cases, it is important to protect a Password since, combined with the matching Identity, it can be used to authenticate and gain access to a network.
+Since the Password must be embedded within the XML, it is often desirable to encrypt the Password so that i cannot be extracted and exploited if the XML is intercepted.
+The ProtectPassword parm is used to indicate whether the Password will be specified in clear, unencrypted text or in encrypted form.

 ##### **Password**
-Pivotal parm: No
+Pivotal parm: Yes

+Description:
-Description: the password to be used to connect to the network.
+>The password to be used to connect to the network.
 The parm name will change depending on the value of ProtectPassword.

+> **Note:** Currently, the parm value encryption process is not documented and the key that is needed to encrypt is not published.
+Therefore, an MDM cannot currently use an encrypted password since there is no way to store an encrypted, server-supplied password in an XML.

 Parm value input rules: